Should You Flip a House in 2025? Steps, Costs, and Cautions

 Home improvement shows have popularized the concept of “flipping” houses, bringing this segment of the real estate industry into the living rooms of everyday Americans, even inspiring some to take on the challenge of buying a home needing TLC, updating the home with old-fashioned sweat equity, and selling for a nice profit.

-According to real estate data firm ATTOM, flip transactions currently represent 8% of all single-family home and condominium sales, or one of every 13 home sales.
-Their latest report indicates that even as flipping activity has slowed with declining market conditions, the typical profit margin rose nearly 5% from the first to the second quarter of this year.
+According to real estate data firm ATTOM, flip transactions currently represent 7.5% of all single-family home and condominium sales, or one of every 13 home sales.
+Their latest report indicates that while the percentage of flipping activity decreased, it continued to see increased margins, with the typical profit margin up from the first to the second quarter of 2024 in 50% of the metro areas analyzed.
+They were also up annually in almost 58% of the same markets.

 Looking To Start Your House Flipping Journey?